Kimserey/BlogArchive/20160712_manage_mutable_state_actors_mailboxprocessor.md

   - do something with that message and `become` new state - done inside the function which handle the message and alter the state of the actor
   - ready to receive new message using new state - done by recursively looping back on `processMessage` with the new state

-The actor returned exposes method to post messages to the `mailbox`, `Post`, `PostAndReply` and there async equivalend.
+The actor returned exposes method to post messages to the `mailbox`, `Post`, `PostAndReply` and their async equivalent.
 The difference is that `Post` returns unit whereas `PostAndReply` gives a return channel that you can pass with the message itself to give the ability to the recepient to respond to the message.

 Notice that the whole queuing process is completely abstracted from us.
 By using `MailboxProcessor`, __we get thread safety on a function execution very easily__.